An infinite class of quantum codes derived from duadic constacyclic codes: Quantum codes from duadic constacyclic codes

-In the case of constacyclic codes over a more general finite field, the same error regarding the statement of square root bound has happened in \cite[Theorem 11 Part(8)]{blackford2}.
-One can see a counterexample of that by constructing the odd-like duadic code of length $30$ over $\F_7$ with the defining set $Z(3)\cup Z(5) \cup Z(11) \cup Z(23)$ (here $|X|=2$) which has the structure $[30,16,3]_7$, while $\sqrt{\frac{30}{2}}>3$.
+In the case of constacyclic codes over a more general finite field, the same error regarding the statement of square root bound has happened in \cite[Theorem 11 part(8)]{blackford2}.
+One can see a counterexample of that by constructing the odd-like duadic code of length $30$ over $\F_7$ with the defining set $Z(3)\cup Z(5) \cup Z(11) \cup Z(23)$ (here $|X|=2$) which has parameters $[30,16,3]_7$, while $\sqrt{\frac{30}{2}}>3$.
 Our computation shows that the minimum odd-like weight of this code is~$6$.

-It should be noted that the square root minimum distance bound is not generally very tight.
-For instance, in Example \ref{EX:1}, Part (2), the true minimum distance is three times larger than the square root bound.
-However, this bound is extremely useful for theoretical discussions.
-Also, when the code's length is very large, this bound provides an initial lower bound for the minimum distance, which can computationally take a considerable amount of time.
-Finding a tighter minimum distance bound for duadic codes could be an interesting line of research.
+It should be noted that the square root minimum distance lower bound is not generally very tight.
+For instance, in Example \ref{EX:1}, part (2), the true minimum distance is three times larger than the square root bound.
+Finding a tighter minimum distance lower bound for duadic codes could be an interesting line of research.

-It is also interesting to note how the fact that the constructed quantum codes are degenerate with impure errors contributes to boosting the minimum distance of the quantum code.
-As observed in the previous examples, the minimum distance of the duadic codes is smaller compared to the minimum odd-like weight of the code.
-This implies that considering the constructed quantum code to be pure would result in a smaller minimum distance, aligning with that of the classical code.
-In our construction, the lower-weight errors (which are actually codewords) than $d_0$ of the classical code lie on the stabilizer group.
-This implies that the minimum distance of the quantum stabilizer code, determined by the minimum weight of errors in the set consisting of the normalizer of the stabilizer without including the stabilizer, $N(\mathcal{S})-\mathcal{S}$, is boosted.
-Therefore, it is clearly seen how the capabilities of the code are significantly enhanced due to its degeneracy.

-Next we show that there are infinitely many integers $n_1$ that satisfy the conditions of Corollary \ref{C:Quantum}.
+The following proposition shows that there are infinitely many integers $n_1$ that satisfy the conditions of Corollary \ref{C:Quantum}.

 \begin{proposition} Let $p$ be a prime number in the form $8k+7$ or $8k+5$ for some non-negative integer $k$.
 Then for each $j\ge 1$ we have $p \nmid 2^{2j-1}+1$. \end{proposition}